 That’s just not smart trading.

-But when your wins outnumber your losses 3-to-1, and when my real recommendations could have turned a $10,000 portfolio into more than $120,000 in one year...
+But when your wins outnumber your losses almost 4-to-1...

 Well, I’m sure you could see why this is by far the most lucrative investment strategy that I’ve seen in my 20-year career trading the market.